teez-ai/odin-recipes/README.md

 # odin-recipes
+First project submission for The Odin Project.
-List of different recipes using HTML
+List of different recipes using plain HTML.